cse5462/lab-6/README.md

 - It is assumed that the player making the "New Game" request will always send their messages from the same IP address and port number used to make the request.
+- It is assumed that messages with a sequence number that has already been processed will be ingnored.
+- It is assumed that messages with a sequence number above the current number are an error and the game will be reset.

 ## TicTacToe Client
 > By: Ben Nagel